MicrosoftDocs/architecture-center/docs/example-scenario/devops/automate-sentinel-integration-content.md

    * The Azure Git repository stores the scripts and the permits to manage Microsoft Sentinel artifacts in the infrastructure as code.
    * Artifacts and source control maintain the extensions and update packages or components of the DevSecOps workflow that are used in the solution, such as Azure Resource Manager Template Toolkit and PowerShell Pester.
 2. Microsoft Sentinel artifacts:
-   * Policies - SIEM engineers use Azure policies in the reference architecture, to configure and scale the diagnostic settings of the Azure services.
+   * Policies.
+SIEM engineers use Azure policies in the reference architecture, to configure and scale the diagnostic settings of the Azure services.
 The policies help automate deployment of the Microsoft Sentinel data connectors, such as Azure Key Vault.
 The policies are dependent on the OMSIntegration API.
-   * Connectors - Microsoft Sentinel uses logical connectors, the Azure Data Connectors, to ingest security data, as in audits or metrics, from supported data sources, such as Azure Active Directory (Azure AD), Azure resources, Microsoft Defender, or third-party solutions.
+   * Connectors.
+Microsoft Sentinel uses logical connectors, the Azure Data Connectors, to ingest security data, as in audits or metrics, from supported data sources, such as Azure Active Directory (Azure AD), Azure resources, Microsoft Defender, or third-party solutions.
 The main list of data connectors is managed by the SecurityInsights API.
 Others rely on the OMSIntegration API and are managed with the Azure Policy diagnostic settings.
-   * Managed identity - Microsoft Sentinel uses managed identity to act on behalf of the Managed service identity (MSI) while interacting with playbooks, logic apps, or automation runbooks and the key vault.
+   * Managed identity.
+Microsoft Sentinel uses managed identity to act on behalf of the Managed service identity (MSI) while interacting with playbooks, logic apps, or automation runbooks and the key vault.
-   * Automation - SOC teams use automation during investigations.
+   * Automation.
+SOC teams use automation during investigations.
 SOC teams run digital forensics data acquisition procedures with Azure Automation, such as Azure virtual machine (VM) chain of custody or eDiscovery (Premium) for Microsoft Defender.
-   * Analytics - SOC analysts or threat hunters use built-in or custom analytics rules to analyze and correlate data in Microsoft Sentinel or to trigger playbooks if a threat and incident are identified.
+   * Analytics.
+SOC analysts or threat hunters use built-in or custom analytics rules to analyze and correlate data in Microsoft Sentinel or to trigger playbooks if a threat and incident are identified.
-   * Playbooks - Logic apps run the SecOps repeatable actions, such as assigning an incident, updating an incident, or taking remediation actions, like isolating or containing a VM, revoking a token, or resetting a user password.
+   * Playbooks.
+Logic apps run the SecOps repeatable actions, such as assigning an incident, updating an incident, or taking remediation actions, like isolating or containing a VM, revoking a token, or resetting a user password.
-   * Threat hunting - Threat hunters use proactive threat hunting capabilities that can be coupled with Jupyter notebooks for advanced use cases, such as data processing, data manipulation, data visualization, machine learning, or deep learning.
+   * Threat hunting.
+Threat hunters use proactive threat hunting capabilities that can be coupled with Jupyter notebooks for advanced use cases, such as data processing, data manipulation, data visualization, machine learning, or deep learning.
-   * Workbooks - SIEM engineers use Workbooks dashboards to visualize trends and statistics and to view the status of a Microsoft Sentinel instance and its subcomponents.
+   * Workbooks.
+SIEM engineers use Workbooks dashboards to visualize trends and statistics and to view the status of a Microsoft Sentinel instance and its subcomponents.
-   * Threat intelligence - A specific data connector that fuses threat intelligence platforms feeds into Microsoft Sentinel.
+   * Threat intelligence.
+A specific data connector that fuses threat intelligence platforms feeds into Microsoft Sentinel.
 Two connectivity methods are supported: TAXII and Graph API.
 Both methods serve as *tiIndicators*, or threat intelligence indicators, in security APIs.
-3. Azure AD - Identity and access management capabilities are delivered to components that are used in the reference architecture, such as managed identities, service principals, Azure role-based access controls (RBACs) for Microsoft Sentinel, logic apps, and automation runbooks.
+3. Azure AD.
+Identity and access management capabilities are delivered to components that are used in the reference architecture, such as managed identities, service principals, Azure role-based access controls (RBACs) for Microsoft Sentinel, logic apps, and automation runbooks.
-4. Azure Pipelines - DevOps engineers use pipelines to create service connections for managing the different Azure subscriptions like the sandbox and production environments with continuous integration and continuous delivery (CI/CD) pipelines.
+4. Azure Pipelines.
+DevOps engineers use pipelines to create service connections for managing the different Azure subscriptions like the sandbox and production environments with continuous integration and continuous delivery (CI/CD) pipelines.
 We recommend using approval workflows to prevent unexpected deployments and separated service principals if you target multiple subscriptions per Azure environment.
-5. Azure Key Vault - SOC engineers use the key vault to securely store service principal secrets and certificates.
+5. Azure Key Vault.
+SOC engineers use the key vault to securely store service principal secrets and certificates.
 This component of the architecture helps enforce the DevSecOps principle of _no secrets in code_ when used by Azure Pipeline service connections.
-6. Azure subscription - The SOC teams use two instances of Microsoft Sentinel in this reference architecture, separated within two logical Azure subscriptions to simulate production and sandbox environments.
+6. Azure subscription.
+The SOC teams use two instances of Microsoft Sentinel in this reference architecture, separated within two logical Azure subscriptions to simulate production and sandbox environments.
 You can scale for your needs with other environments, such as testing, dev, preproduction, and so on.

 #### Dataflow example